Sun-Sean/Projects/Latex_documents/README.md

-# Description of the current directory
+# Description of the Directory

 contains two directories to organize:
 1. .tex files